 After baking up a batch or two you'll find that these are the best gluten free peanut butter cookies you can make!

-Now I know there are some gluten free peanut butter cookies recipes that are claiming to be flourless.
+Now I know there are some gluten free cookies recipes that are claiming to be flourless.

 But when I check the recipe cards, I see coconut flour, almond flour, or a combination of other sorts of non-wheat flours.

-(All of those flours are fine to use in gluten free baking, of course.)
+(All of those flours are fine to use in GF baking, of course.)

-Well, last time I check those are all FLOURS.
-So no, those recipes aren't for flourless peanut butter cookies.
+Well, last time I checked those are all FLOURS.
+So no, those recipes aren't for flourless cookies.
+And this isn't a flourless cookie recipe either since it uses an all-purpose gluten free flour blend.

 So if you're looking for flourless cookie recipes, I'm sure you can find some online, just not here.